 - It’s a very different kind of “project management” that emphasizes creativity and innovation to maximize the value of the solution as well as some level of planning and control to achieve predictability

 To fill this role, an Agile Project Manager has to learn how to blend Agile and traditional plan-driven project management principles and practices in the right proportions to fit any given situation and that is exactly what my training curriculum is designed to do.

-For a limited amount of time, I am offering this course for only $5 to anyone who would like to take the course and provide feedback.
+I am offering this course for only $5 to anyone who would like to take the course.
 You can click on the link below to take advantage of this offer: